simonbesnard1/eoforeststac/README.md

 </a>
 </p>

-# EOForestSTAC: A toolbox for accessing the GFZ forest EO data catalog.
+# EOForestSTAC: A toolbox for accessing the EO forest data catalog.

 **EOForestSTAC** is a lightweight Python package for discovering and accessing forest Earth Observation (EO) datasets through **SpatioTemporal Asset Catalogs (STAC)**.